AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 # Run the PI to OCS Agent Configuration Utility

 Use the PI to OCS Agent Configuration Utility to configure your PI Data Archive server connection settings before creating a data transfer.
-After a PI to OCS Agent installation or upgrade, you can use the utility to add or change the source PI Data Archive, view connection details, add PI mappings, and set data privacy settings.
+After a PI to OCS Agent installation or upgrade, use the utility to add or change the source PI Data Archive, view connection details, add PI mappings, and set data privacy settings.

 ### Topics in this section